lkx100/ErgoSense/README.md

 4. Run tests (when available)
 5. Submit a pull request

-## 📝 License

-This project is open source.
-Please check the license file for details.

 ## 🙏 Acknowledgments

 - **Google MediaPipe** - For providing excellent pose detection models